-If your iPhone is not Sending iMessages to Apple device users, you should be able to fix the problem using different methods as provided below.
+If iPhone is not Sending iMessages, you should be able to fix the problem using troubleshooting steps as provided below.

 iPhone Not Sending iMessages

 When you send Messages from iPhone, Apple makes use of its own iCloud Network to deliver the Messages in free iMessage format to all Apple Device Users.

 If some of your Contacts are not using iPhone, the Messages App makes use of your Carriers network to send the Message in the form of a paid SMS Text Message.

 Hence, the issue of iPhone not sending iMessages is mostly related to a problem with Apple’s iMessage Service or due to your Contact switching from iPhone to Android Platform.

 Apart from this, the problem could be due to network related issues, change in network settings, incorrect iMessage settings and other reasons.

 1. Check Status of Apple’s iMessage Service